johndarrel/hide-my-wp/README.md

 Make sure you remember the secure parameter and it will be much easier.

-= Does Hide My WP Ghost work for the WordPress.com website? =
+= Does WP Ghost work for the WordPress.com website? =

-Because of the Jetpack security in the WordPress.com website, Hide My WP Ghost can't change the admin and login paths.
+Because of the Jetpack security in the WordPress.com website, WP Ghost can't change the admin and login paths.

 If you already activated Hide My Wp on WordPress.com, remove the directory /wp-content/plugins/hide-my-wp to disable the plugin.